meteo-dream/party-worlds-reimagined/README.md

 <div align=center>

 Mario Forever: Party Worlds Reimagined is a remake of Mario Forever: Party Worlds created by LooPeR231 Featuring 10 worlds of varying design and interesting new mechanics.
-This is a public repository that not only contains the entire `.godot` project of the game, but also features all `.rdw` files for maps for analyzing and understanding how the game was made.
+This is a public repository that not only contains the entire `.godot` project of the game, but also features all `.rdw` (RealDraw Pro) files for maps for analyzing and understanding how the game was made.

 </div>